Presented to City Council by City Manager Rashad M. Young on August 12, 2014.

 A few of the largest variances are explained below:

 - Position vacancies filled: The increase in year-to-date expenditures in Management and Budget, Human Resources, and the Department of Code Administration reflect the filling of budgeted positions that were vacant for some period of time in FY 2013.

-- Emergency Communications: The increase of 13.3 percent in the Department of Emergency Communications’ expenditures is mostly due to the transfer of expenditures and budget for maintenance and infrastructure costs of the City’s radio system that were previously budgeted as non-departmental expenditures.
+- Emergency & Customer Communications: The increase of 13.3 percent in the Department of Emergency & Customer Communications’ expenditures is mostly due to the transfer of expenditures and budget for maintenance and infrastructure costs of the City’s radio system that were previously budgeted as non-departmental expenditures.